DEI Reporting and Feedback

 At UMSI, we are committed to fostering a reflective community working to actively embed equity, accessibility, and inclusion into our policies and daily practices.
 While we hope that your experiences at UM and UMSI always reflect this commitment at times we know they may not.
 If you are a witness to or experience conduct that discriminates, stereotypes, excludes, harasses or harms you or any person in our community based on an identity (race, ethnicity, national origin, gender identity or expression, sexual orientation, disability, age, work status, or religion) we encourage you to speak with someone and to file a report of your concerns with the university.
 Please know that all University of Michigan faculty, students and staff are protected from retaliation.
 There are multiple options for sharing or reporting concerns described below:

 There are a number of individuals you can speak with about an incident or concerns.
-The Diversity, Equity and Inclusion Office staff, in particular, are available to talk with you, listen without judgement, talk through options and recommend next steps and resources based on your wishes and specific concerns.
+The Diversity, Equity, and Inclusion Office staff, in particular, are available to talk with you, listen without judgment, talk through options and recommend next steps and resources based on your wishes and specific concerns.

 You can send an email to any of the DEI Office staff listed below or make an appointment through the DEI Office appointment calendar: